-Is it really possible to get a parallax background image on a mobile phone with Divi?
+Is it really possible to get a parallax background image on mobile with Divi?

-You noticed that, didn't you?
+You've noticed it, haven't you?
 Every time you place a parallax background image (CSS or real), it doesn't work on the mobile version of your site.

-It's such a shame and it's pissed me off more than once!
-And I'm sure you do too, at least if you get to this article....
+It's such a shame and has pissed me off more than once!
+And I'm sure you do too, at least if you happen to come across this article...

-Don't worry, this little problem will be fixed in 2 or 3 clicks and will quickly become an old memory...
+Don't worry, this little problem will be solved in 2 or 3 clicks and will soon become an old memory...

 - 1 - What is the Parallax effect?

 - 2 - CSS Parallax or Real Parallax?

 - 3 - Why doesn't the parallax effect work on mobile and tablet?

 - 4 - How to add parallax on mobile with Divi?

 - 5 - Some examples of successful parallax effects (in video)